w3c/vc-jose-cose/explainer.md

 eyJraWQiOiJ1cm46ZXhhbXBsZTppc3N1ZXIja2V5LTAiLCJhbGciOiJFUzI1NiIsInR5cCI6InZjK2xkK2p3dCIsImN0eSI6InZjK2xkK2pzb24ifQ.eyJAY29udGV4dCI6WyJodHRwczovL3d3dy53My5vcmcvbnMvY3JlZGVudGlhbHMvdjIiXSwiaWQiOiJodHRwOi8vZXhhbXBsZS5lZHUvY3JlZGVudGlhbHMvMzczMiIsInR5cGUiOlsiVmVyaWZpYWJsZUNyZWRlbnRpYWwiLCJVbml2ZXJzaXR5RGVncmVlQ3JlZGVudGlhbCJdLCJpc3N1ZXIiOiJodHRwczovL2V4YW1wbGUuZWR1L2lzc3VlcnMvMTQiLCJpc3N1YW5jZURhdGUiOiIyMDEwLTAxLTAxVDE5OjIzOjI0WiIsImNyZWRlbnRpYWxTdWJqZWN0Ijp7ImlkIjoiZGlkOmV4YW1wbGU6MTIzIiwiZGVncmVlIjp7InR5cGUiOiJCYWNoZWxvckRlZ3JlZSIsIm5hbWUiOiJCYWNoZWxvciBvZiBTY2llbmNlIGFuZCBBcnRzIn19fQ.pfbhgWlTUZA8WmoFbi8WEIUFyC_lSQaAswoW87D1YeimdWZLq4MiJ3o-CmTkvkEQFhffvRiCzmkhxjS_R_RdOw
 ```

-and can exchange this with other parties as desired, and know that the
+Now you can exchange this with other parties as desired, and know that the
 data in the VC has not been tampered with, who it was issued by, etc.

 ## Conclusions

 This document is just a quick high level summary of VC-JWTs, and we hope
-that the reader will dive into the specification to learn more
+that the reader will dive into the specification to learn more.